c4software/YASB/README.rst

 For a full example you can take a look at the Demo Project.

 **Note:** *All Flags/Settings you put in this stucture will be available in your templates.*

-**SOON : A tool call yasb-init, will simplify the creation of a new project**

 Demo project
 ------------